calvarium/homebridge-lifx-plugin/README.md

 - [x] Mark bulb as offline if it could not be reached
 - [ ] Separate dim settings for brightness, color and On/Off
 - [ ] Configure lights individually

+## ✅ Officialy supported on

+- LIFX A19 Night Vision
+- LIFX A19
+- LIFX Z
+- LIFX Mini White

+All other bulbs could be supported, but without guarantee.
+If you find something that does not fit yet open an issue, I will take care of it

+## 🔍 Tested on

+- LIFX A19 Night Vision
+- LIFX A19
+- LIFX Z